Sexually Transmitted Diseases

 Tested for what?

-When you go in for STI testing, you'll be screened for a number of infections, including:
+When you go in for STD testing, you'll be screened for a number of infections, including:

 GET TESTED and avoid long term complications, like infertility.